 - Open a savings account.
 Saving even \$10 dollars a week can contribute to your financial security.
 You may remember that there are two kinds of interest: simple interest and compound interest.
 Simple interest is what you earn on the principal the amount in your account.
 Compound interest is what you earn on the principal and the interest.
 Think of it as interest on the interest.
-If you leave the money in the account over a long period of time, the compound interest will allow your investment to grow.
-For example, if a 20-year-old saves \$10 per week and the bank pays .14 percent interest, at age 50 the account holder would have \$4,436. - Set up an IRA with a bank, mutual fund or brokerage firm.
+If you leave the money in the account over a long period of time, the compound interest will allow your investment to grow. - Set up an IRA with a bank, mutual fund or brokerage firm.
 Individual Retirement Accountants (IRAs) are tax-deferred retirement plans.
 Anyone earning money can open an IRA, though the maximum annual contribution is limited.
 And, if you meet certain guidelines, you'll be able to deduct all or part of your IRA contribution from your taxable income.
 Like savings accounts, your investment will grow over time and you will owe no taxes on the money until you withdraw the money from the account.
-The rules governing IRAs are complex, so get financial advice before you decide to open an account.
+The rules governing IRAs can be confusing, so get financial advice before you decide to open an account.